helium/HIP/0123-redefining-data-only-onboarding-and-assertion-fees.md

 | Hotspot is onboarded.                | Data transfer is rewarded to the Hotspot.                                  |
 | Hotspot location is asserted.        | Hotspot location is known to the network and returned in payload metadata. |

-Current, prior to implementation of this HIP, pricing for the onboarding of a Data-Only Hotspot is currently:
+Status quo pricing for the onboarding of a Data-Only Hotspot is currently:

 | Action                                            | Cost               |
 |---------------------------------------------------|--------------------|